High Evolutionary: Fictional character biography

-The High Evolutionary eventually returned to human form and finished his creation, Counter-Earth.
-Although Counter-Earth was supposed to be a temporary structure that would be evolved into a paradise, the Man-Beast corrupted the process, and Counter-Earth became an imperfect world.
-By this time the High Evolutionary had adopted Adam Warlock and bestowed him with the Soul Gem, dispatching him to redeem Counter-Earth.
-The High Evolutionary aided Warlock against Man-Beast and his agents.
+Wyndham, seeing opportunities beyond Earth, converts his scientific research citadel into a spaceship, exploring the stars with his New Men.
+He eventually establishes Counter-Earth, a planet akin to Earth.
+Although Counter-Earth is meant to be a temporary structure that will be evolved into a paradise, the Man-Beast corrupts the process, resulting in Counter-Earth becoming an imperfect world.
+By this time the High Evolutionary has adopted Adam Warlock and bestowed on him the Soul Gem, dispatching him to redeem Counter-Earth.